-Category What belongs here What does NOT belong here Category Language This category explains the meaning of words and phrases.
-What belongs here Ambiguous words/phrases Ambiguity is a special case, as it may belong to both language and interpretation.
-We suggest: mention the phrasing/word choice etc. that triggers ambiguity in "Language" and further analyse the irony in "Interpretation".
-Archaic/obsolete words Words mainly used in literature, not in ordinary discourse Slang Professional jargon Dialect Idiomatic expressions Neologisms Words whose meaning has changed over time (e.g. "gay") Words whose connotations have changed over time (e.g. "make love") Words that may not be known to advanced What does NOT belong here Poetic devices Narrative style (e.g. mood, voice, etc.) Words that do not require annotation; i.e. words usually known to B2 speakers (Abitur level) Form learners of the language Meter and rhyme scheme Interpretation/effects the form possibly has on the reader This category draws attention to the literariness of a text.
-Poetic and rhetoric devices (including metaphors) Narrative structure Iconicity Conventions a text would usually follow (e.g. blank verse in epics, etc.) Explanation of why a certain form was chosen Explanation of why a text adheres to formal conventions or not
+Category What belongs here What does NOT belong here

+Language Ambiguous Poetic devices

+words/phrases • Narrative style (e.g. mood,

+This category • Ambiguity is a special voice, etc.)

+explains the case, as it may belong • Words that do not require

+meaning of to both language and annotation; i.e. words usually

+words and interpretation.
+We known to B2 speakers (Abitur

+phrases. suggest: mention the level)

+phrasing/word choice

+etc. that triggers

+ambiguity in

+"Language" and further

+analyse the irony in

+"Interpretation".

+Archaic/obsolete words

+• Words mainly used in

+literature, not in

+ordinary discourse

+• Slang

+Professional jargon

+• Dialect

+Idiomatic expressions

+Neologisms

+• Words whose meaning

+has changed over time

+(e.g. "gay")

+Words whose

+connotations have

+changed over time (e.g.

+"make love")

+Words that may not be known to advanced

+nno vin to uu vuneeu

+Form learners of the language Latermentation (officiate the form

+TOTII Meter and rhyme scheme • Interpretation/effects the form possibly has on the reader

+This category Poetic and rhetoric Explanation of why a certain

+draws attention devices (including form was chosen

+to the metaphors) Explanation of why a text

+literariness of a Narrative structure adheres to formal conventions

+text.
+Ivaliative structureIconicity or not

+Conventions a text

+would usually follow

+(e.g. blank verse in

+enics etc.)

 Intratextuality This category analyses the relation of a Deviations from known conventions (e.g. when the volta of a sonnet is located after the second line) Unusual use of capitalization or other punctuation (e.g. the use of dashes in Emily Dickinson's poetry) Irony is a special case, as it may belong to both form and interpretation.
 We suggest: mention the phrasing/word choice etc. that triggers irony in "Form" and further analyse the irony in "Interpretation".
 Recurring features within the same text (e.g. themes, motifs, repetitions, foreshadowing, etc.) Anything that surpasses the boundaries of the text Interpretation (e.g. what effect a certain motif has) word/passage to the rest of the primary text. • Comparing passages within the same text Intertextuality This category identifies and analyses a text's references to other texts and works of art.
 Direct, identifiable references to other works within the text (this also includes pictures, paintings, music, etc.) (i.e. wordfor-word quotes) Exact sources of references (e.g. work, author, page, line number) General information about the source work (brief description of the work, e.g. brief plot summary, main themes.
 If available and relevant: 'your' author's opinion of this work) If there is a direct relation between this text and your text: say what this relation consists of.
 If not: Remember to put discussions and assumptions in the interpretation category!
-Remember to differentiate between context and intertext: If a work inscribes itself in a artistic tradition without referring to a specific piece of art -> context In the "interpretation" category: Relate your text to the source text (are there similarities, does your text comment on the other, is the reference ironical, etc.) In the "interpretation" category: How does the reference affect our understanding of the text?
+Remember to differentiate between context and intertext: If a work inscribes itself in a artistic tradition without referring to a specific piece of art -&gt; context In the "interpretation" category: Relate your text to the source text (are there similarities, does your text comment on the other, is the reference ironical, etc.) In the "interpretation" category: How does the reference affect our understanding of the text?
 Does it add another layer of meaning?